Updated: Nov 22

 1. SET UP A LOCK

 The first step is to set up a lock for your device.
 It can either be a PIN containing numbers or an alphanumeric password.

 Simply go to Settings > Security > Screenlock > choose from different options like PIN, Pattern etc.

 PIN and Password are more secure than Pattern.
 The easiest way is to set a 4 digit pin of your choice.

 2. ENCRYPT DEVICE TO PROTECT STORED DATA

-Encrypting your Android phones storage is easy and does not cause any problem.
-Some applications in the background may not run for example, WhatsApp, Gmail due to no access to the encryption.
+Encrypting the storage of your Android phone is easy and does not cause any problem.
+Some applications in the background may not run.
+For example WhatsApp, Gmail due to no access to encryption.